IsraelOrtuno/Eavquent/notes.md

 ### Caution

 - Do not use with eager loading.
 It already uses it internally.
 Adding it manually to the entity might cause unexpected behaviour.

+### Docs

+- Include an example of caching the $modelAttributes variable.